-Survey responses identified 324 SORs in our supply chain.
-We compared them against the list of SORs listed by RMI and determined that 270 of the 324 (or 83.3%) of the smelters identified are recognized as being conflict-free or cooperating in the audit process to become conflict-free.
-The other 54 SORs identified were flagged by the RMI smelter analysis tool provided to members as requiring outreach, and we sent them letters urging them to participate in the RMAP.
-Nine (9) of the flagged smelters have been deemed to be non-conformant.
-Specific due diligence communications were sent to 4 suppliers, who reported these non-conformant smelters, requesting they escalate their due diligence accordingly.
+Survey responses identified 326 applicable SORs in our supply chain.
+We compared them against the list of SORs listed by RMI and determined that 220 of the 326 (or 67.5%) of the smelters identified are recognized as being conflict-free or cooperating in the audit process to become conflict-free.
+The other 59 SORs identified were flagged by the RMI smelter analysis tool provided to members as requiring outreach.
+Seventeen (17) were flagged as unable to proceed.
+Thirty (30) of the flagged smelters have been deemed to be non-conformant.
+As recommended by RMI, specific due diligence communications were sent to each smelter and those suppliers who reported these non-conformant smelters, requesting they escalate their due diligence accordingly.